 The results from the surveys were the basis for the activities of STARS.
 STARS identified best practices which are suitable for implementation in other countries.
 A further objectiveis was to analyse the needs and gaps in regulatory guidance for academic health research.

 Co-Lead: BfArM, PEI, URPL, MEB, MPA

-WP3 will provide comprehensive information on the experience of the regulatory agencies carrying out scientific advice requested by academic groups.
-This information will be used to develop the common strategy, which will become the STARS road map for planning and implementation of support activities such as training programmes.
-The common strategy will be based on the information provided by the surveys carried out in WP2 and 3, but will also include specific actions:
+WP3 provided comprehensive information on the experience of the regulatory agencies carrying out scientific advice requested by academic groups.
+This information was used to develop the common strategy, which became the STARS road map for planning and implementing support activities such as training programmes.
+The common strategy was based on the information provided by the surveys carried out in WP2 and 3, but also included specific actions:

-- Development and implementation of the core curriculum and the comprehensive curriculum in order to harmonize and strengthen regulatory knowledge of clinical scientists;
+- Development and implementation of the core curriculum and the comprehensive curriculum in order to harmonise and strengthen regulatory knowledge of clinical scientists;

 - Analysis and support of three pilot projects.

 WP Lead: AEMPS

 WP4 designed and implemented 3 pilots to demonstrate that selected support activities can be implemented efficiently via the methodical approach proposed by STARS.

 - Pilot I: Successful transfer of a selected best practice example to one or more European Economic Area (EEA) countries;

 - Pilot II: Initiate a novel regulatory support activity in one or more countries in order to address identified gaps;